Inflation Accounting Meaning

 - Expensive: This method is considered costly and ordinary business may not be pretty well able to afford and resort to this method

 - Though the method of inflation accounting may be of use to the firm, it is not necessarily so for the income tax authorities as they refuse this method owing to low acceptance in the community

 - The system makes the calculations to complicated due to many conversions and calculations.

-Inflation accounting no doubt reflects the true value of the business but suffers from certain drawbacks such as non-acceptance by authorities or complication involved in the systems and process.
+Inflation accounting no doubt reflects the true value of the business but suffers from certain drawbacks such as non-acceptance by authorities or complications involved in the systems and process.
 However, the true purpose of a financial statement is to provide a true and fair value of the business.
 The income statement must show the true and accurate profit or loss of the business during a certain period and the balance sheet must accordingly reflect again the fair and true financial position.

 Since they are represented in monetary value, and currency/money fluctuates on a regular basis, it becomes necessary that a method such as inflation accounting serves its purpose by enabling the financial statements to reflect such true and fair value accordingly.
 This method thus ensures that there will be no significant deviations on the part of the business.

 This has been a guide to what is Inflation Accounting and its Meaning.
 Here we discuss the top 2 methods of inflation accounting along with examples, advantages, and disadvantages.
 You can learn more about Accounting from the following articles –